hao44le/Rails_Recipe/README.md

 - [x] User can see all the chefs and chefs' Recipes
 - [x] Logined User can like/dislike a recipe
 - [x] Recipe is viewed by paging
+- [x] Admin user will have the ability to delete/update any recipes

 The following **optional** features are implemented: